LedgerHQ/app-ethereum/tests/fuzzing/README.md

 ./build/fuzzer -max_len=8192
 ```

-If you want to do a fuzzing campain on more than one core and compute the coverage results, you can use the `local_run.sh` script within the container (it'll only run the address and UB sanitizers).
+If you want to do a fuzzing campaign on more than one core and compute the coverage results,
+you can use the `local_run.sh` script within the container (it'll only run the address and UB sanitizers).

 ## Full usage based on `clusterfuzzlite` container